sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_30_CircuitUsing7SegmentDisplayKeyboardAndCPUQuiz/Quiz01.md

  **Description**

- a) The binary equivalent of 9 is 1 0 0 1, so it will be the output when we press 9.

- b) The binary equivalent of 9 is 1 0 0 1, so it will be the output when we press 9.

- c) The binary equivalent of 9 is 1 0 0 1, so it will be the output when we press 9.

- d) The binary equivalent of 9 is 1 0 0 1, so it will be the output when we press 9.
+ The binary equivalent of 9 is 1 0 0 1, so it will be the output when we press 9.

  ---
  ---